 For environmental protection, Stena Drilling has incorporated a Subsea Shutoff Assembly (SSA) into the SBOP system.
 This unit allows the well bore to be isolated at the seabed and the casing riser string to be disconnected during an emergency situation.
 This added functionality meets regional regulatory requirements for a pollution barrier and increases the operating envelope necessary to extend application of the technology from the benign environments of South East Asia to areas with harsher conditions, such as Brazil, West Africa and the Mediterranean.

-Stena Drilling is the first drilling contactor to own the complete SBOP and the SSA package, which can be utilised onboard any of its five semi submersible units.
+Stena Drilling is the first drilling contactor to own the complete SBOP and the SSA package, which can be utilised onboard any of its three semi submersible units not only from a conventionally moored Semi-sub, but also from a Dynamically-Positioned Semi-Sub and Drillship.
+Stena Drilling have a proven and successful track record of delivering Surface BOP projects on Stena and competitor drilling units.
+Where the Surface BOP packages have been provided for rent in previous projects, Stena Drilling have complimented the rental with Project Management Services.
 The systems required to handle and run the SBOP on Stena units are designed to minimise the changeover time between conventional and SBOP operations.

 By utilising the SBOP system – and without upgrading the existing riser tensioning systems - the operating capacities of the Stena rigs can be extended as follows: